xpn-arcos/xpn/README.md

 ./xpn/build-me.sh -m <MPICC_PATH> -i <INSTALL_PATH>
 ```
 Where:
-  * MPICC_PATH is the full path to your mpicc compiler (e.g.: /usr/bin/mpicc)
+  * MPICC_PATH is the full path to your mpicc compiler.
-  * INSTALL_PATH is the full path of the directory where XPN is going to be installed (e.g.: $HOME/bin_xpn)
+  * INSTALL_PATH is the full path of the directory where XPN and MXML are going to be installed.

 ## 4. Executing XPN